This page will tell you everything you need to know about naloxone, how it could help you to save someone’s life, and how to get a free kit.

 Always dial 999 and ask for an ambulance straight away after giving someone naloxone.

-If someone is having an overdose, keep calm and follow these steps:
+Keep calm and follow these steps:

 - Make sure that you’re not in any danger first.
 Keeping yourself safe is important.